aaronjan98/Barb-Schuyler-Xmas-2024/README.md

 # README

 This is a birthday card for my old man.
-Can be found [here](https://pops-bday-card-2024.netlify.app/)
+Can be found [here](https://pops-bday-card-2024.netlify.app)

 May repurpose for other cards in the future though.

+## Open repo locally

 The animation to open and close is done with CSS so you can simply open the index.html in the browser to view it